Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Deferred material on near access-free models (Section )

 Elkin-Koren et al.\ \cite{elkinkoren2024copyright} correctly argue that copyright cannot be ``reduced to privacy.''
 However, this is a straw man of version of \cite{VyasKB23} and the present paper (see Appendix~\ref{sec:niva} for additional discussion).

-The sharpest criticism is by Lee, Cooper, and Grimmelman who argue that NAF is simply wrong on the law \cite{lee2024talkin}. ``It is not a defense to copyright infringement that you would have copied the work from somewhere else if you hadn't copied it from the plaintiff.''
+The sharpest criticism is by Lee, Cooper, and Grimmelman who argue that NAF is simply wrong on the law \cite{lee2024talkin}. ``[NAF] is explicitly inspired by copyright's concept of access, but copyright law itself does not work that way.
+Just as two authors can independently create identical works and each hold a copyright in theirs, it is not a defense to copyright infringement that you would have copied the work from somewhere else if you hadn't copied it from the plaintiff.''

 We agree that NAF's envisioned legal defense doesn't work (technical guarantees aside).
 To see why, consider a case in which the model's generated output was in fact substantially similar to a piece of training data.
 As to the access element, the defendant did in fact have access to the copied work by way of the model.
 The defendant's work may even be so ``strikingly similar'' to the plaintiff's that access becomes moot.\footnote{ ``The plaintiff can prove that the defendant copied from the work by proving by a preponderance of the evidence that ... there is a striking similarity between the defendant's work and the plaintiff's copyrighted work.''
 From the Ninth Circuit's \emph{Manual of Model Civil Jury Instructions} \url{https://www.ce9.uscourts.gov/jury-instructions/node/326}.} Despite being central to NAF, \emph{access} appears to be a red herring.
 Whatever copyright protection NAF offers is by way of minimizing the likelihood of producing substantially similar outputs.